haddonm/aMSE/README.md

 prefixdir <- paste0(dbdir,"A_CodeUse/aMSEUse/scenarios/")
 postfixdir <- "M15h75"
 rundir <- paste0(prefixdir,postfixdir)
-datadir <- rundir
-alldirExists(rundir,datadir,verbose=TRUE)
+confirmdir(rundir)
-#> rundir,  C:/Users/Malcolm/Dropbox/A_CodeUse/aMSEUse/scenarios/M15h75 :  exists
+#> C:/Users/Malcolm/Dropbox/A_CodeUse/aMSEUse/scenarios/M15h75  already exists
 controlfile <- "controlM15h75.csv"
 # equilibrium zone -------------------------------------------------------------
 # You now need to ensure that there is, at least, a control.csv, and a